GoogleCloudPlatform/cluster-toolkit/community/modules/scheduler/htcondor-central-manager/README.md

 in any of the zones available in that region, however, it can be constrained to run in fewer zones (or a single zone) using [var.zones](#input_zones).

-By default, the VM replacement policy is set to [proactive].
+When the configuration of the Central Manager is changed, the MIG can be configured to [replace the VM][replacement] using a "proactive" or "opportunistic" policy.
+By default, the Central Manager replacement policy is set to proactive.
 In practice, this means that the Central Manager will be replaced by Terraform when changes to the instance template / HTCondor configuration are made.
 The Central Manager is safe to replace automatically as it gathers its state information from periodic messages exchanged with the rest of the HTCondor pool.

-This mode can be switched to "OPPORTUNISTIC" by setting [var.update_policy][#input_update_policy].
-In this case, the Central Manager will be replaced only when:
+This mode can be configured by setting [var.update_policy](#input_update_policy) to either "PROACTIVE" (default) or "OPPORTUNISTIC".
+If set to opportunistic replacement, the Central Manager will be replaced only when:

 - intentionally by issuing an update via Cloud Console or using gcloud (below)
 - the VM becomes unhealthy or is otherwise automatically replaced (e.g. regular